NewAmazingPVP/OpenCV-practice/README.md

 # OpenCV-practice
-A small project to learn OpenCV face recognition
+A project to learn OpenCV multi object detection

 # Current Features
-- Face Recognition
+- Detect various types of objects such as cellphones, laptops, pcs, monitors, tv, books, apples, fruits, mouse, keyboard, people, bed, chairs, and a lot more

+# Planned Features
 - Approximate Distance Face from Camera

 - Approximate Angle Face relative to Camera

-# Planned Features
+-
 - Other recognition objects like April Tags, etc.